Slawomir Gromadzki

 To avoid responsibility, Pilate sent Jesus to Herod Antipas (ruler of Galilee), who was in Jerusalem.
 Herod mocked Him and returned him to Pilate.

 Christ was brought back to Pilate, who ordered to flog Jesus the first time in attempt to save Him from crucifixion.
 Since the Jews didn’t change their minds, facing pressure, Pilate ordered Christ’s crucifixion at around 8 AM.
-After that, Jesus flogged the second time.
+After that, Jesus was flogged the second time.

 INTERROGATED SEVEN TIMES